Druckbar/Marlin-2.0.7.2-X1-SKR/README.md

 - Baudrate set to 115200 (TFT and Board must match!)
 - HE1 set to FAN1_PIN

-Recommended: [TFT Firmware by digant](https://www.thingiverse.com/thing:4294049)
+Important: you'll need to cut/bend the DIAG pin on both z-axis drivers so the z-endstop will work properly!
+Additionally, you'll have to set your personal stall sensitivity for x and y.
+Review my working settings with [M914](https://marlinfw.org/docs/gcode/M914.html) and dial your individual ones in.

+Recommended: [TFT Firmware by digant](https://www.thingiverse.com/thing:4294049) You will need to modify the supplied config.ini to 115200 baud.
+I've decided to have a slower but more reliable serial speed.
+Board firmware matches the requirements of the display firmware.

 Before uploading the firmware, review your individual settings with M503 and store them in a textfile.
 Transfer PID-values, steps, threshold to Configuration.h.
 After uploading the firmware to your board, please reset to factory defaults (M502) and store the values (M500).